 Yes, cookie dough should be chilled.
 Cold cookie dough is needed for cutting out perfectly shaped cookies.

 Linzer cookie dough can be made up to 2 days prior to baking.
-Cover in plastic wrap and stored in the fridge until ready to bake.
+Cover in plastic wrap and store in the fridge until ready to bake.
 Allow cookie dough to warm on the counter at room temperature for about 20 minutes to slightly soften before rolling out.

 Bake cookies until the edges start to turn a little golden.
 Underbaked cookies will be softer.
+Also, use a thin layer of jam between the cookies to prevent the cookie layers from becoming too moist.

 you'll also love